BI-ISIG AWARDS & SCHOLARSHIP

 Dr. Dams-O’Connor is Director of the Brain Injury Research Center of Mount Sinai and Associate Professor in the Departments of Rehabilitation Medicine and Neurology at Icahn School of Medicine at Mount Sinai in New York, NY.
 Her primary areas of clinical and research expertise are in neuropsychological assessment, neurobehavioral interventions for individuals with neurological diseases, and studying long-term outcomes after TBI.

 Congratulations to the following winners of the BI-ISIG outstanding poster awards.
-These posters were presented during the ACRM 93rd Annual Conference in Chicago.
+These posters were presented during the ACRM 94th Annual Conference in Atlanta.